DIY AI: Sentiment Analysis P1: The Overview

 While capitalization, punctuation, repeating letters, text speak, and emojis aren’t, strictly speaking, words, they all contribute to the sentiment of a text.
 As a result, they can be another pattern to assign a value to.

-In summation, these systems look at the content of text, converts its pieces based on the rules, and adds up all the values.
+In summation, these systems look at the content of text, convert its pieces based on the rules, and add up all the values.
 The one flaw of only adding numbers is getting a lot of arbitrary numbers.
-Some sentences may be longer or shorter resulting in larger or smaller sums that are difficult to compare.
-That’s why the sum is normalized, or reduced to a smaller range between -1 to 1.
+Some sentences may be longer or shorter, resulting in larger or smaller sums that are difficult to compare.
+That’s why the sum is normalized, or reduced to a smaller range between -1 and 1.
 This eliminates the effect of length.
-Now, across all instances it’s clear to see what is more or less positive and negative.
+Now, across all instances, it’s clear to see what is more or less positive and negative.

-Rule based systems take into account many things that other strategies will not.
-It also has benefits in explainability and improving.
+Rule-based systems take into account many things that other strategies will not.
+It also has benefits in explainability and improvement.
 We know exactly why we are getting the results we get.
-We know what rules, words, and phrases we’re using so if someone finds a new pattern or a new phrase becomes popular, we can add it to our dictionary of “words” or “patterns” to values.
+We know what rules, words, and phrases we’re using, so if someone finds a new pattern or a new phrase becomes popular, we can add it to our dictionary of “words” or “patterns” to values.

 Original meaning of awful